noob2uub/CTF-TryHackMe/toolsrus.md

 ```
 I don't use metasploit that often and instantly went for a whoami, then remembered it doesn't work.
 So I used the shell command to go into the boxes native shell and stabilized the shell with python.

-from there it was just navigating to the flag.
+From there it was just navigating to the flag.

 Unfortunelty I am still missing one task and the answer was not in the Nikto scan, so lets continue looking and see about just scanning /manage/html from what we found on the first Nikto Scan, maybe I will go watch a TV show and come back, because this takes forever.

-.
-.
-.
-.
 AFTER BEATING MY HEAD, if realized i did not format the host properly in Nikto.
 I was not putting the HTTP in so it was not authenticating during the scan....

 ```console